tobiheim/teams-health-feature-monitoring/README.md

 ## About The Project

-The project includes a simple Power Automate solution to stay informated about the Microsoft Teams Service Health status and upcoming changes to the service that may require admininstrator or end user attention.
+The project includes a simple Power Automate solution to stay informed about the Microsoft Teams Service Health status and upcoming changes to the service that may require administrator or end-user attention.

 ![Solution Image](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/main_img.png)

-The flow will fetch every **20 Minutes** the latest updates of the Office 365 Service Health and the Message Center using the Office 365 Management API and post them to Teams (if required) and store the information to SharePoint lists.
+The flow will fetch every **20 Minutes** the latest updates from the Office 365 Service Health Status and the Message Center using the Office 365 Management API and post them to Teams (if required) and store the information to SharePoint lists.

-*The solution is designed for Microsoft Teams but can also be used for all other Office 365 services.*
+*The solution is designed for Microsoft Teams but can also be used for all other Office 365 services by simply chancing the filters inside the flow.*

 ### Built With

 * [Power Automate](https://us.flow.microsoft.com/)
 * SharePoint Online Lists

 ## Getting Started

 To get a local copy up and running follow these simple steps.

 ### Prerequisites